nus-apr/cerberus/README.md

 ## Installation Procedure

+When cloning the repository ensure that the submodules containing the benchmarks are initialized.
+There are two ways to do this:
+* `git clone --recurse-submodules https://github.com/nus-apr/cerberus` to init when cloning the project
+* or running `git submodule init && git submodule update` to initialize them post cloning (update can take in a specific path if one wants to initialize only one benchmark)

-To ensure that Cerberus has all dependencies one has to run `pip install -r requirements.txt` before trying to use Cerberus
+To ensure that Cerberus has all dependencies one has to run `pip install -r requirements.txt` before trying to use Cerberus.

 ## Using Cerberus